basho-labs/little_riak_book/en/02-concepts.md

     Examples: *PostgreSQL*, *MySQL*, *Oracle*
   2. **Graph**.
 These exist for highly interconnected data.
 They excel in modeling complex relationships between nodes, and many implementations can handle multiple billions of nodes and relationships (or edges and vertices).
-I tend to include *triplestores* and *object DBs* to be specialized varients.
+I tend to include *triplestores* and *object DBs* to be specialized variants.

     Examples: *Neo4j*, *Graphbase*, *InfiniteGraph*
   3. **Document**.
 Document datastores model hierarchical values called documents,